rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 _Title screen + gameplay_

 Flesh by [@im_oab] is a 2D-horizontal shmup game with hand-drawn animation and organic/fleshy theme.
 It is implemented using [tetra].
-This month update include:
+This month's updates include:

-- Add title screen.
+- Added title screen
-- Support gamepad.
+- Support gamepad
-- Add new enemy types for first level include mid-boss.
+- Add new enemy types for first level include mid-boss

 [@im_oab]: https://twitter.com/im_oab
 [tetra]: https://github.com/17cupsofcoffee/tetra